 This beautiful, talented friend of mine is a certified pastry chef.
-She’s a baking GENIUS!
+She’s a baking genius, you guys!
 When she speaks food, I stand up and listen, because she definitely knows what she’s talking about.
-After all, she’s the wonderful woman responsible for my learning how to make the world’s greatest puff pastry, people!
+After all, she’s the wonderful woman responsible for my learning how to make the world’s greatest puff pastry!

 So while I’m in the hospital today, I’m leaving you in the loving care of my friend Jenni.
-She’s going to teach us how she bakes up a beautiful fruit crisp.
-I hope you fall in love with her as much as I have.
-Thank you SO much, Jenni!
-You’re the best friend a girl could ever hope to have and I love you SO much!
+She’s going to share her methods for making a delicious fruit crisp or cobbler.
+I hope you fall in love with her as deeply as I have.

 Becca is one of the nicest people.
 Period.
-You guys already know that, or you wouldn't be here reading this.
-So, when she asked for folks to do some guest posting for her, I raised my hand Really Really high and said "Ooh, ooh, pick me, Mr. Kotter," just like Arnold Horschack.
-And if you don't understand that reference, I have just dated myself as a Child of the 70s!
-Look it up.
+You guys already know that, or you wouldn’t be here reading this.
+So, when she asked for folks to do some guest posting for her, I raised my hand really really high and said “Ooh, ooh, pick me, Mr. Kotter,” just like Arnold Horschack.
+And if you don’t understand that reference, I have just dated myself as a Child of the 70s!
+Google it.

-Anyway, Becca said "Go for it," so here I am, indeed Going For It.
+Anyway, Becca said “Go for it,” so here I am, indeed Going For It.
 Thanks for letting me talk to your lovely readers, Becca.
-I shall endeavor to keep things Yummilicious!
+I shall endeavor to keep things Yummi!

 You get a ton of (insert name of fruit here) in your produce box, CSA share, from your own garden or at the farmers’ market.
 You eat what you can just out of hand, but now it’s time to add just a few extra ingredients to enhance the sweetness of the fruit, to soften it a bit and juxtapose it with a crisp, buttery topping.
 To concentrate the flavors so they shine.

 Here’s what you’ll need:

 - Fruit–if you have a lot, make a large pan of crisp.
 If you have just a little, make a couple of individual portions